paratreet/dev/README.md

 ## Library Overview

-There are currently only two key abstractions in the ParaTreeT library:
+These are the key abstractions in the ParaTreeT library:

 - A ParaTree provides access to tree data upon request.
     - A pointer-based ParaTree could store pointers to children in each tree node.